reenhanced/power-form-7/readme.txt

 = 1.0.2 =

-* Adds support for PHP5.6 and WordPress 4
+* Adds support for PHP 5.6

 = 1.0.0 =